They want to know that there are programs available to meet their particular spiritual and social needs.

 Helping new church members answer this question may be the key to getting them involved and participating in the mission of the church.

 5 Ways to Get New Members Involved

 1. Clarify the Mission and Vision

 When people join a church they want to know why that church exists and what it is trying to achieve.

 Every church has a different mission and vision and church leadership should be consistently reminding church members of the call and the mission.
 This can be done in a number of different ways.

 Weaving the mission and vision into the sermons is one of the best ways to keep it in front of the people but you can also use other media for this.

-The church newsletter, website, printed materials and print on walls in public areas are ways to communicate.
+The church newsletter, website, mobile app, printed materials and print on walls in public areas are ways to communicate.
 This constant reminder reinforces current members and inspires people who are on the fence of participation.